GenryZ/sample-app/README.md

 For more information, see the
 [*Ruby on Rails Tutorial* book](https://www.railstutorial.org/book).

 Dont forget when deploying on heroku delete the gem sqlite3 from all gems!!
-IMPORTANT!!!
+IMPORTANT!!!!